-Many of us made a New Year’s resolution to eat healthier in some aspect.
+Many of us make commitments to ourselves to eat healthier in some aspect.
 Unfortunately, it may not seem so straightforward to convince our kids to do the same.
 When kids rebel against healthy options it may feel like it’d just be easier to give up and cook the chicken nuggets.

 But stay the course!
 YOU are in control.

 Bad eating habits are learned and often develop in childhood.
 We don’t tend to worry about our kids having heart attacks and developing adult-onset diabetes, but the diet they adopt as a child can set them up for these issues later in life.
 If you do the hard work now to instill healthy eating habits in your children, it may be the best gift you ever gave them.

 Here are four great ways to get kids to eat healthier: